Burgundy: French Wine Guide – Screenshots

 We hope you enjoy what we believe is a totally unique guide to the wines of Burgundy.

-PUBLISHER’S NOTE: One of the benefits of eBooks is that we can easily update content and release new editions of our guidebooks.
+PUBLISHER’S NOTE: One of the benefits of Approach Guides is that we can easily update content and release new editions of our guidebooks.
 These updates are FREE for existing customers.
-Please visit for a list of recently updated guides and instructions on downloading the new version to your device.